 Smaller companies are sometimes less sophisticated and usually do not have multi-tiered ERP systems.
 They manage their operations through homegrown methods and do much of their data collection and analysis through Excel.
 Using this type of system makes it difficult to decipher if your approach has become ineffective and calls for an upgrade to a technology solution.

-Prime Advantage, an OMNIA Partner, completed its 2016 CFO Survey, and 49% of Member companies reported that they feel they are doing an above average job of tracking their indirect spend.
+We completed our 2016 CFO Survey, and 49% of Member companies reported that they feel they are doing an above average job of tracking their indirect spend.
 This is usually the area that can cause the most problems in a company by people "going rogue" and using unapproved vendors, or just spending without current vendor consideration.
 Controlling operational costs can also have a large impact, as the survey again showed this as a top concern for most manufacturers.

 A technology implementation is a large undertaking, both financially, and in the number of man-hours it takes to investigate a solution and implement the change.
 According to the survey, the number one reason manufacturers gave for not implementing a solution is that they don't feel they will receive enough value in exchange for the time and money that will be spent.
 Most companies don't realize that the time they are wasting double-entering data in multiple places creates errors and missing information that sorely damages their cost savings.